tanekloc/tmsg/README.md

 ## Solution

+To use tmsg, install the `@tmsg/runtime` package:

 ```sh
 npm i @tmsg/runtime --save
 ```

-Declare your strings in the first argument to the translation `t` function, together with the string paremeters, using the [MessageFormat](http://messageformat.github.io/messageformat/) with a small addition of the `%` character to indicate parameters:
+Declare your strings with the t function, using the [MessageFormat](http://messageformat.github.io/messageformat/) syntax, with the addition of a `%` character to indicate string parameters:

 ```ts
 import { configure } from '@tmsg/runtime';